helmedeiros/TestingBehaviorThroughMocks/README.md

 #### Sometimes our code over testing had dependencies with static classes or static methods, and we weren't able to mock then.
 In this session we'll check how to isolate something using abstractions and interfaces to test it.

 1. We have a new requirement, the payment date should be postponed to monday if the closing happens over the weekend.
 Implement that.

+2. Now imagine that you're trying to made this tests pass, but actually today wasn't a weekend's day.
+Our production code has a dependency with the static method getInstance from PaymentManager business rule, and we couldn't mock that to test specific days.
+Now create a Clock abstraction, and a concrete class SystemClock, and make the class PaymentManager make use of it.
+Check if all test still passing.